-In addition, LCB will temporarily allow Spirits, Beer, Wine Restaurant license holders to sell closed, manufacturer-sealed, bottles or cans of beer, wine and spirits – in combination with the sale of "to go" food or by delivery.
-This change only applies to sales of alcohol that includes the purchase of food.
-Liquor sales without food purchases are not included or allowed under this temporary allowance.
+In addition, LCB will temporarily allow Spirits, Beer, Wine Restaurant license holders to sell closed, manufacturer-sealed, bottles or cans of beer, wine and spirits – in combination with the required sale of "to go" food or by delivery.
+Liquor sales without food purchases are not allowed under this temporary allowance.

 Beer, Wine, Spirit (SBW) Restaurant, Beer and Wine (BW) Restaurant, and Tavern licensees will be allowed to make curbside and/or delivery sales of alcohol under the following conditions:

 - Beer must be in growlers, kegs, or factory sealed bottles and cans.

 - Wine must be in factory sealed bottles.

 Spirits must be in factory sealed bottles (SBW restaurants only) or meet the requirements for pre-mixed cocktails.